jbdel/hidden_strat/README.md

 ```
 python -m classifier.main --config classifier/configs/cnn_constrained.yml -o dataset_params.vector_file: embeddings/output/doc2vec_mimic/vectors.pkl
 ```
+The constraining is done by the `CosineLoss` in `classifier/losses/cosine.py`.

 Though it will be trained on `task: six`, you can evaluate it on all classes by doing:
 ```
-python -m classifier.main --ckpt classifier/checkpoints/my_model_constrained/best0.46879885719564507.pkl -o metrics=[ClassificationMetric, HiddenStratMetric]
+python -m classifier.main --ckpt classifier/checkpoints/my_model_constrained/best0.46879885719564507.pkl -o metrics=[HiddenStratMetric]
 ```
-More info on how we do in `classifier/metrics/hidden_strat.py`
+More info on how we do it in `classifier/metrics/hidden_strat.py`